Ostap Vyshnia: Early life

 Pavlo Hubenko was born in a large peasant family of 17 children on 13 November 1889 in the khutir (farmstead) Chechva near the small town of Hrun, in Zinkiv uyezd, at the time in the Poltava Governorate of the Russian Empire.
 Today his place is in Sumy Oblast while Zinkiv is a city in Poltava Oblast, both in Ukraine.
 He studied in elementary school in Zinkiv, later enrolling into the Kyiv military-nursing school, which he finished in 1907.

-He worked as a nurse in the Army and then at the surgical department of the South Western Railway hospital.
-He finally managed to take the tests to enroll into the Kyiv University in 1917, but later (1919) dropped out of it and was fully overtaken by journalism and literary works.
-In 1919, he was captured by Bolsheviks while being in the Ukrainian Army and heavily sick of typhus.
-Remarkable is the fact that he also served as the chief of the medical-sanitary directorate of Ukrainian Ministry of Railways (Transport).
-Until 1921 he spent time in Kharkiv's prison till the complete end of the Civil War.
-During the times of Directorate of Ukraine he became known for his phrase: Inside the wagon - Directory, under the wagon - territory.
-In 1933, he was sentenced to ten years in a forced labour camp.
-Vyshnia was one of the few representatives of the Renaissance group who survived the execution.
+After graduating, Hubenko worked as a nurse in the Army and then at the surgical department of the Southwestern Railway hospital.
+He finally managed to take the tests to enroll into the Kyiv University in 1917, but two years later dropped out was fully overtaken by journalism and literary work.
+During that time he also served as the chief of the medical-sanitary directorate of Ukrainian Ministry of Railways under the Directorate of Ukraine, and became known for his satirical phrase: Inside the wagon - Directory, under the wagon - territory.

-Career and repression

-Gubenko's first published work, Denikin's Democratic Reforms, appeared on 2 November 1919 in the newspaper Narodna Volia under the pen name P. Hrunsky.